BMW 5 Series (G30): Safety

+ANCAP

 Euro NCAP

 The 2017 5 Series received five stars overall in its Euro NCAP test.

 IIHS

 The G30 5 Series is an Insurance Institute for Highway Safety (IIHS) "Top Safety Pick+" for 2017.
 The Top Safety Pick+ designation is awarded to cars with 'good' IIHS ratings in the small overlap front, moderate overlap front, side, roof strength, and head restraint tests; 'acceptable' or 'good' headlights; and for having an option for a front crash prevention system with an 'advanced' or 'superior' rating.